 September 24, 1915

-Another company was organized on September 24, 1915 to build from Wasatch to Alta.
-Called the Alta-Cottonwood Transportation Company, the company's stated purpose was to construct a railroad from Wasatch, Utah, on the Salt Lake & Alta Railroad in Little Cottonwood Canyon, to a station called Alta Junction, a distance of about nine miles.
+The Alta-Cottonwood Transportation Company was organized on September 24, 1915 to build from Wasatch to Alta.
+The company's stated purpose was to construct a railroad from Wasatch, Utah, on the Salt Lake & Alta Railroad in Little Cottonwood Canyon, to a station called Alta Junction, a distance of about nine miles.
 This company was organized by Walter Yorston, who would later be the construction engineer for the Little Cottonwood company organized less than a year later.
 (Utah Corporation Index 11388)

 September 30, 1915